 0, the Imply Hybrid Auth user is required to update their password

 UPDATE_PASSWORD required action added to the user.
 If

-514 (disabled account) the Imply auth user is disabled as well.
+514 (disabled account) the Imply Hybrid Auth user is disabled as well.